yura-lee/Microsoft-Defender-for-Cloud/Labs/Modules/Module-12-Microsoft-Defender-for-Cloud-database-protection.md

 ## Objectives
 This exercise guides you MDC's database protection plans.
 Database protection in Defender for Cloud contains four flavors, dependong on which database type you are looking to protect.

-1. Defender for SQL Paas (SQL on Azure VM)
+1. Defender for SQL PaaS (SQL on Azure VM)
 <br> Vulnerability assessment and threat protection is available for this plan.
 Read more about it [here](https://learn.microsoft.com/en-us/azure/defender-for-cloud/defender-for-sql-introduction).
 2. Defender for SQL on machines (SQL servers hosted on premise, in Azure, AWS or GCP)
 <br>For this plan, Azure Monitoring Agent (AMA) is required, in place of Microsoft Monitoring Agent (MMA).
 Read more about this [here](https://learn.microsoft.com/en-us/azure/defender-for-cloud/defender-for-sql-usage).
 Vulnerability assessment and detecting anomalous activities are available to protect your Iaas SQL Servers.